Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics

 Although attempts have been made to address this issue via random sampling of the configuration space in a mesh-free manner, the number of samples required still increases exponentially with the dimensionality in order to achieve sufficiently accurate results \cite{chen2023integrable}.
-Another potential approach is to find an approximate analytical solution for the optimal body coordinates by either averaging the coordinates of the system's components \cite{hatton2009approximating} or aligning them with the principal axes of the system's composite inertia \cite{rollinson2012virtual, du2021meaningful}.
-However, this approximation is only valid near the nominal configuration and is limited to inertia-dominated systems.
-Finally, it is still possible to perform geometric motion planning without coordinate optimization \cite{melli2006motion}.
-However, based on the approximate error analysis of cBVI, it is only valid when the system has very little non-commutativity \cite{hatton2015nonconservativity, bass2022characterizing}.
+Other possible approaches are to find an approximate analytical solution for the optimal body coordinates by averaging the coordinates of the system's components \cite{hatton2009approximating} or aligning them with the principal axes of the system's composite inertia \cite{rollinson2012virtual, du2021meaningful}.
+However, these approximations are only valid near the nominal configuration and are limited to inertia-dominated systems.
+Finally, although it is still possible to perform geometric motion planning without coordinate optimization \cite{melli2006motion}, it is only valid when the system has very little non-commutativity \cite{hatton2015nonconservativity, bass2022characterizing}.

 In this paper, we take a step towards geometric motion planning for high-dimensional systems by proposing a new method for coordinate optimization and a unified modeling framework.
 Specifically, the contribution contains: \begin{itemize} \item A gait-based coordinate optimization method, whose complexity scales linearly with the system dimension; \item A unified geometric representation of locomotion summarizing the previous modeling of locomoting systems dominated by various nonholonomic constraints; and \item Implementation of geometric motion planning on two different high-dimensional systems and their corresponding geometric optimality interpretation. \end{itemize}